CLCK0622/AI-prog/src-us_en/main.typ

 == Deep Learning Basics

-#figure(
-  image("CNN.drawio.svg"),
-  caption: [An example of neural network.]
-)

 === Convolutional Neural Networks (CNNs)

 Convolutional Neural Networks form the cornerstone of modern image analysis, particularly in applications involving grid-like data structures such as images.
-Originating from the foundational work by LeCun et al. (1998), CNNs utilize layers designed for feature extraction and classification—convolutional layers, pooling layers, and fully connected layers.
-This architecture makes them exceptionally suited for image and video recognition tasks, including the semantic segmentation required for accurately detecting road networks from aerial imagery.
+Originating from the foundational work by LeCun et al. (1998), CNNs utilize layers designed for feature extraction and classification---convolutional layers, pooling layers, and fully connected layers @CNN.
+This architecture makes them exceptionally suited for image and video recognition tasks, including the semantic segmentation required for accurately detecting road networks from aerial imagery. @Comparison_CNN shows two typical CNN structures.

+#figure(
+  image("Comparison_CNN.svg"),
+  caption: [Two typical kinds of CNN: LeNet and AlexNet @CNNComparisonImage] ) <Comparison_CNN>

 === U-Net Architecture

-Building on the capabilities of CNNs, the U-Net architecture @U-Net introduced by Ronneberger, Fischer, and Brox (2015) specifically targets image segmentation challenges.
-The "U-shaped" design of this architecture features a contracting path to capture context and a symmetric expanding path that enables precise localization.
-This structure is particularly effective for geospatial analysis tasks like road network prediction, where accurate segmentation of detailed features like roads from complex backgrounds is crucial.
+Building on the capabilities of CNNs, the U-Net architecture introduced by Ronneberger, Fischer, and Brox (2015) specifically targets image segmentation challenges @U-Net.
+As shown in @Standard_U-Net , the "U-shaped" design of this architecture features a contracting path to capture context and a symmetric expanding path that enables precise localization.
+Though originally designed for medical uses, this structure is particularly effective for geospatial analysis tasks like road network prediction, where accurate segmentation of detailed features like roads from complex backgrounds is crucial.

 #figure(
   image("u-net-illustration-correct-scale2.svg"),
-  caption: [A standard U-Net structure. (adapted from @U-Net)] )
+  caption: [A standard U-Net structure @U-Net]
+) <Standard_U-Net>

 === AdamW Optimizer

 The optimization of deep learning architectures, such as U-Net, is critically enhanced by the AdamW optimizer.
-Developed by Loshchilov and Hutter (2017), AdamW @AdamW improves upon the traditional Adam optimizer by decoupling weight decay from the optimization steps.
+Developed by Loshchilov and Hutter (2017), AdamW improves upon the traditional Adam optimizer by decoupling weight decay from the optimization steps @AdamW.
 This adjustment addresses convergence issues found in the original Adam algorithm and leads to better generalization in training deep learning models.
 AdamW is particularly valuable in the training of neural networks for road prediction, where robustness and consistency across varied data are essential.

 === Focal Loss

-To effectively train neural networks on imbalanced datasets, Focal Loss @Focal-Loss was introduced by Lin et al. (2017).
+To effectively train neural networks on imbalanced datasets, Focal Loss was introduced by Lin et al. (2017) @Focal-Loss.
 This advanced loss function is engineered to enhance the model’s focus on hard-to-classify examples by adjusting the standard cross-entropy loss based on the certainty of classification.
 In the context of road network prediction, where the presence of roads significantly underrepresents the geographical area, Focal Loss is instrumental in enhancing the model's detection capabilities, ensuring that minor but important features such as some remote residential spots are not overlooked.

 == Applications